Are you aware of what’s in your skin care products?

 Whilst its fine for use on the body, it should be avoided in facial formulations, as it can harm the skins immune system.

-Menthol and Peppermint: These can have a sensitising and irritating affect on the skin, so must be avoided at all costs in facial formulations.
+Menthol and Peppermint: These can have a sensitising and irritating effect on the skin, so must be avoided at all costs in facial formulations.

 Nitrosamines: This ingredient can be found in formulas when the Dea, Mea or Tea amines, are combined with a formaldehyde preservative, such as bronopol or quaternium 15.